MattX/eurydice/spec.md

     >=
 ```

 _Integer literals_: Integer literals are base-10 representations of an unsigned 31-bit integer.
 It is an error if an integer literal represents a number greater than 2^31-1 (2147483647).
+This is a subset of the values of the underlying `int` type, which can represent 32-bit signed integers (negative values can be obtained by using the unary minus operator).
 Examples include `0`, `123`.

 _String literals_: String literal can only occur in a few places.
 They are enclosed by double quotes (`"`).
 A string literal can contain escaped double quotes: `"message: \"hello\""`.
 No other escape sequences are supported.